ReejoJoseph1244/Hotel-Booking-App/README.md

 ﻿# Hotel-Booking-App
  This is a Hotel Room Reservation Portal made using MERN stack .
-This portal came be used to book rooms in different hotels available in different cities
+This portal can be used to book rooms in different hotels available in different cities

  # Tech Stacks
  ```